fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Set-MsolPasswordPolicy.md

 # Set-MsolPasswordPolicy

 ## SYNOPSIS
-Sets the values associated with the password notification window and password validity window for a specified domain or all domains in the tenant.
+Updates the password policy of a specified domain or tenant.

 ## SYNTAX